balticapprenticeships/AzureTraining/AZ-900_Lab_Resources/Lab 3 Network Security Group.md

   --settings '{\"fileUris\":[\"https://raw.githubusercontent.com/balticapprenticeships/AzureTraining/main/AZ-900_Lab_Resources/Lab3-NSG/configure-nginx.sh\"]}' `
   --protected-settings '{\"commandToExecute\": \"./configure-nginx.sh\"}'
 ```
 This command uses the Custom Script Extension to run a Bash script on your VM.
-The scripts can be stored on GitHub, inhected into our VMs and executed.
+Scripts can be stored on GitHub, injected into VMs and executed.
 The script:

    - Runs apt-get update to download the latest package information from the internet.
 This step helps ensure that the next command can locate the latest version of the Nginx package.